davidenetti/OffensiveWeb_notes/SQL_Injection/main.md

 ```

 This can be verified by browsing to the /shell.php file and executing commands via the 0 parameter, with ?0=id in our URL.

+# Boolean based SQL injection
+There are two types of blind SQL injections: boolean-based and time-based.

+Boolean-based blind SQL injection is a subtype of blind SQL injection where the attacker observes the behavior of the database server and the application after combining legitimate queries with malicious data using boolean operators.